MSW Degree in New York – Online & Campus-Based Master of Social Work Programs

 There may also be some rudimentary coursework in performing research in social work topics to prepare you for directed research later in the program.
 And some schools may have more directed focus areas in the first year depending on their own philosophies or orientation in areas such as social justice.

-Some New York State MSW programs build-in the coursework in child abuse identification and reporting required by the state Office of the Professions for licensing.
+Some New York State MSW programs build in the coursework in child abuse identification and reporting required by the state Office of the Professions for licensing.

 These are basically the same type of essential foundational skills as taught in a BSW degree, which is why BSW graduates can safely skip them and qualify for one of New York’s advanced-standing MSW programs.